 This week the stock market broke to new record highs four out of five days.

-Buyers were pouring into the markets on belief that tax cuts were finally coming, after the Senate Budget Committee made a motion to move the bill to the Senate floor.
+Buyers were pouring into the markets on the belief that tax cuts were finally coming after the Senate Budget Committee made a motion to move the bill to the Senate floor.